bbusemeyer/research_tools/workflow.md

 ## Snakemake

 [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) start as a simple workflow tool and scale up and a sophisticated one.
 See the Docs for more examples.
+You can think of Snakemake as documentation of scripts that is functional.

 _If you do things with bash/python scripts_ you can still use those!
 You just call those scripts from the `run:` section of the Snakemake file.